 It’s time for Christmas decorations again – this time it’s the Christmas heart.

-Papers can, of course, be mixed from all the sheets – as long as the number of “tabs/fingers” are the same.
+You can mix and match the papers – as long as the number of “tabs/fingers” are the same.

-I actually do not know what the parts to pleat/braid is called – for now I call them “tabs/fingers”.
+(I actually do not know what the parts to pleat/braid is called – for now I call them “tabs/fingers” – but please enlighten me.)

 - Remember to place the template with the straight edge close to the fold of your paper.